 Before you make a decision, it’s important to consider the types of water heaters available, renting versus buying, and up-front costs compared to long-term costs.
 Being familiar with the costs of installation, maintenance, and operation of different types of water heaters will help you choose a cost-effective solution for your home.

-Let’s get right into the costs of each option, including installation and maintenance.
+Let’s get right into the costs of each option, including installation and maintenance of water heaters.

 Tank Water Heater Costs